 Until this spring, New Orleans hadn't had a direct European flight for decades.
 British Airways first direct flight took off on March 27 and Condor Air will begin direct flights to Frankfurt on May 17.
 You can read all about New Orleans new international flights here.
 From New Orleans, a July 12-19 trip to London priced at $983 on British Airways site this week.
 A trip from Houston to London on the same dates cost $1,586.

 The WSJ's tips to finding new flights include paying attention to billboards: The airports with new service usually pay to market the new service.
-Book direct or use a broad search engine like Kayak, Google Flights, Skyscanner or Momondo that will pick up discount airlines that may not list flights in central travel agency computers.
+Book direct or use a broad search engine like Kayak, Google Flights, Skyscanner or Momondo that will pick up discount airlines that may not list flights in online travel agency computers.
 Be flexible with your dates.
 Some of these new flights won’t run daily.